Home

 Integration and Interpolation

-MicroCosm® uses Cowell's method for numerical integration of the satellite equations of motion and the variational equations for the force model parameters which are to be adjusted.
+MicroCosm® POD uses Cowell's method for numerical integration of the satellite equations of motion and the variational equations for the force model parameters which are to be adjusted.

-Cowell's method as implemented in MicroCosm® uses predictor-corrector formulas for the equations of motion and corrector formulas for the variational equations.
+Cowell's method as implemented in MicroCosm® POD uses predictor-corrector formulas for the equations of motion and corrector formulas for the variational equations.
 Optional orders and time step sizes may be selected for the integration process.

-Since measurements are unlikely to occur coincidentally with the integration steps, MicroCosm® uses an interpolation scheme for computing the instantaneous satellite position, velocity and adjusted force model partial derivatives.
+Since measurements are unlikely to occur coincidentally with the integration steps, MicroCosm® POD uses an interpolation scheme for computing the instantaneous satellite position, velocity and adjusted force model partial derivatives.
 This interpolation scheme is a variation of the integration corrector formulas and thus maintains the same level of accuracy as the integrator.

 Measurement Modeling

-All of the measurements modeled by MicroCosm® have geometric relationships to the instantaneous satellite position and/or velocity.
-Consequently, MicroCosm® uses these relationships to calculate estimated values of the measurements based on the set of parameters describing the motion of the satellite and the locations of the tracking stations.
+All of the measurements modeled by MicroCosm® POD have geometric relationships to the instantaneous satellite position and/or velocity.
+Consequently, MicroCosm® POD uses these relationships to calculate estimated values of the measurements based on the set of parameters describing the motion of the satellite and the locations of the tracking stations.

 Since variations in any of these parameters will result in differences between the observed and the calculated values of the measurements used, dynamical relationships can be obtained which will allow the estimation of these parameters.
 These relationships are simply the partial derivatives of the measurements with respect to the parameter set to be adjusted.